 Fae have the ability to bless or curse people, especially regarding things such as health or luck.
 Having their patronage can raise a person to the highest rank or esteem in a short time, and having their ire can resort in a person's demise just as quickly.
 They will not balk at cursing someone they despise or feel unworthy of living to death.

 The more powerful the Fae, the more powerful their blessings or curses are.
 More powerful blessings or curses, or ones which must overcome other powers, such as with senshi or other innate powers of the person, become magically binding.
 If the pre-promised favor or action is not delivered when called in, the blessing becomes a curse within hours until the agreement is fulfilled.
-In very egregious cases, this may end in death or punishment from the Fae Realm, even if the agreement is eventually carried out or offered to be carried out.
+This may end in death or punishment, either from "karma" or the Fae Realm, even if the agreement is eventually carried out or offered to be carried out.

 Fae who are not partial to Humans often use this to trap or trick them.
 While they cannot lie, they can be vague or use words or phrases that have more than one meaning.

-The Winder and Summer Courts work the most closely together, as it is their cooperation which keeps the world's seasons in order.
+The Winter and Summer Courts work the most closely together, as it is their cooperation which keeps the world's seasons in order.
 However, their job has become harder in modern times due to pollution and global warming, which they can't always fully correct for.
 Since they are always based on opposite sides of the equator, they share the same two spaces.
-In the northern hemisphere, their realm is located within Stonehenge in Wiltshire, England.
-In the southern hemisphere, their realm is located within the Hummingbird formation of Nazca lines in Peru.
+In the northern hemisphere, their realm portal is located within Stonehenge in Wiltshire, England.
+In the southern hemisphere, the portal is located within the Hummingbird formation of Nazca lines in Peru.
 Winter and Summer Magic is on the same day each week.